-Use of automated control systems for the lighting can help adjust the interior lighting based on the time of day and ambient brightness to make sure optimal lighting levels are met.
+The use of automated control systems for lighting can help adjust the interior lighting based on the time of day and ambient brightness to make sure optimal lighting levels are met.

 Staying up to date with the latest trends can help the restaurant feel fresh.
 Using newer lighting sources like LEDs can also save money by reducing energy costs and maintenance associated with changing light bulbs.

-Good architecture is known to improve people's mood and having the right lighting is a key part of making sure the architecture does so.
+Good architecture is known to improve people's moods and having the right lighting is a key part of making sure the architecture does so.

 If you're looking to make sure your restaurant has the best lighting, we're here to help.
 We can move your ideas into reality by providing the solutions you need.